tedneward/Research/content/languages/python/index.md

 * Web: [Jupyter Notebooks](https://jupyter.org/): installable locally via `pip install notebook`
 * Web: [JupyterLab](https://jupyter.org/): "latest web-based interactive development environment for notebooks, code, and data ... allows users to configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning... extensions expand and enrich functionality."

+Not sure if this is a library or an implementation or a tool, it's sort of all three: [VPython](https://vpython.org/), 3D Programming for Ordinary Mortals

 ### Articles:
 * [WTFPython](https://github.com/satwikkansal/wtfpython): A collection of unintuitive ways Python behaves, with explanations as to why.
 * [Learn Python ASTs, by building your own linter](https://sadh.life/post/ast/)